 In PY 2016, City staff constructed a list of services offered to Rocklin residents that need physical and mental health services, foster care, food and other assistance in order to better pair the services to those who need them.
-In PY 2021, City staff continued to add to the list as they became aware of new services.
-In addition, City staff has prepared a list of various organizations focusing on the needs of Rocklin persons with developmental disabilities.
-These organizations provide support to individuals and families who have physical, learning, language, or behavioral impairment.
-These conditions begin before the age of 18, have an impact on daily life, and generally last throughout a person's life.
+In PY 2022, City staff continued to add to the list as they became aware of new services.
 The City of Rocklin collaborates with the Placer Consortium on Homelessness as a mechanism to prevent homelessness.
 Family Resource Centers are located close to where people need services, are welcoming, have bilingual staff, and provide numerous services to low-income families, including families who are homeless.
 The CoC works with the Food Closet Collaborative to make sure that all Food Closets are informed about services.
 There are some families who live in outlying areas with little to no connection to services; therefore, outreach is typically provided though the Food Closets.
-The CoC will continue to review local health information and trends for both counties annually.
 The CoC will continue to work closely with the school Homeless Liaisons.